-First-year students admitted to the Honors College for fall 2012 had
+Most first-year students admitted to the Honors College have:

-All new first-year and transfer students admitted to the Honors College receive a guaranteed scholarship each year in addition to any other scholarships and grants they may receive.
-Current Towson University students, including those who become full-time TU students in spring 2013, may compete for a limited number of scholarships.
+All new first-year and transfer students admitted to the Honors College for fall 2015 receive an honors scholarship each year in addition to any other scholarships and grants they may receive.
+Current Towson University students, including those who become full-time TU students in spring 2015, may compete for a limited number of scholarships.

 High School and transfer students with less than 30 units are evaluated based on their high school academic record, including: SAT scores, participation in leadership, extracurricular, and community service activities, and a well-written application essay.